manoloah/panicbutton_app/panic_button_flutter/DEVELOPMENT_GUIDELINES.md

             .selectTrack('river');
        }

-       // Similar checks for tones and voice _isAudioInitialized = true;
+       // Similarly for tones and voice guidance _isAudioInitialized = true;
      }
    }